Plant Height: 3 inches

 Spacing: 10 inches

-Corsican Stonecrop is covered in stunning clusters of white star-shaped flowers at the ends of the stems in early summer.
-The flowers are excellent for cutting.
-Its attractive succulent round leaves remain bluish-green in color throughout the year.
+Bishop's Form Heronsbill has masses of beautiful clusters of pink star-shaped flowers with yellow eyes and hot pink veins at the ends of the stems from late spring to early fall, which are most effective when planted in groupings.
+Its attractive tiny fragrant lobed leaves remain bluish-green in color throughout the season.
 The fruit is not ornamentally significant.

-Corsican Stonecrop is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
+Bishop's Form Heronsbill is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 - Mass Planting

 Bishop's Form Heronsbill will grow to be only 3 inches tall at maturity extending to 4 inches tall with the flowers, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.